bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 ![alt text](bionic-limits.png "Bionic Token Limits")

 Bionic allows you to dynamically adjust the load on your inference engines in real time and give your users the best and most fair experience.

+## Join the Discussion

+I have you [have any comments](https://www.reddit.com/r/LocalLLaMA/comments/1dch7bv/model_denial_of_service_prevention_for_production/please let us know on Reddit.